 The CPBA organises conference, seminars and social events for its members.

 Membership of the CPBA, which is by subscription, is open to any member of the Bar of England and Wales interested in Court of Protection law (with the possibility for honorary membership to be offered by the Committee).

-For further details, and to join, please contact Aidan Briggs, CPBA Membership Secretary, at: email@example.com.
+For further details, and to join, please contact the CPBA Membership Secretary, Mungo Wenban-Smith: email@example.com.